-Theoretical exploration of changes within Diné nation since the 19th Century will be examined.
-How is change impacting the various generations of people, what kind of changes are being experience, where do they tend to emerge, why are changes necessary, who seems to be affected directly and indirectly.
+Theoretical exploration of changes within the Diné nation since the 19th Century will be examined.
+How is change impacting the various generations of people, what kind of changes are being experienced, where do they tend to emerge, why are changes necessary, and who seems to be affected directly and indirectly.